Covid-19 Has Spawned a New Version of Globalization – A (mostly) Better One

 We see evidence of this agility and resilience on a day-by-day, minute-by-minute basis:

-We need personal protective equipment (PPE)?
+- We need more personal protective equipment (PPE)?
 In March-April we saw all the first signs of scarcity panic, including hoarding, price gouging, and a brutal race between government logistical branches to snag whatever PPE supplies they could.
 But since them we’ve seen countries and individuals all around the world adjusting rapidly to increase production, facilitate transport, and ensure both institutions and individuals have protection.

-We need medications, tests, vaccines?
+- We need medications, tests, vaccines?
 Pharma companies, biotech, universities, governmental and other institutions are all developing a variety of tests and working on vaccines at unprecedented speeds; many are already being tested.
 While stodgy old pharma companies might be resisting throwing themselves wholeheartedly into the development of tests and vaccines (a topic for another article), the innovation in this direction is coming from both traditional and surprising directions.
 For example, in Israel government labs who allegedly used to focus on military applications are turning their considerable expertise to virus vaccines.
 Groups of academics developing ideas on Twitter threads.
 This kind of cross-disciplinary activity is rife everywhere, both inside and outside national boundaries.

 At the very beginning of the pandemic I remember seeing a picture of two kids in Wuhan wearing plastic bottles on their heads – this was before it even became fully clear that the virus had a less dire impact on the young, and before it was fully known how it was communicated.
 It was a shocking image – it felt both far away and awfully frightening and yet I remember thinking – how brilliant.
 How creative.
 How human.